numandev1/react-native-component-splitter/README.md

 # React Native Component Splitter

-it is a **VS CODE** extension which allows us to split React components into sub-components
+it is a **VS CODE** extension which allows us to split React Native components into sub-components

 # Usage